GJessopIII/Solar-Charger/docs/source/mppt.rst

    \\\implies
    \boxed{R_{in}D^2 = R_L}

-This is an amazing result because we can now used a buck converter to change what the voltage source sees just by changing our duty cycle.
-This is extremely helpful for our solar panel as we can make the resistance that the solar panel sees exactly the value it should be in order to extract maximum power from it.
+This is an amazing result because we can now use a buck converter to change what resistance the voltage source sees just by changing our duty cycle.
+This is extremely helpful for our solar panel as we can use a Buck converter to make the resistance that the solar panel sees exactly the value it should be in order to extract maximum power from it.